About Virtual Services

 Like all registered OA meetings, virtual meetings welcome all who have the desire to stop eating compulsively, do not require members to practice any actions to remain a member or to share at a meeting, have no affiliations other than OA, and practice the Twelve Steps and Twelve Traditions of OA.

 Overeaters Anonymous has more than 400 recovery meetings each week for compulsive overeaters, bulimics and anorexics and the numbers continue to grow.
 Meetings are available every day and most any time during the day or night.
 Average attendance per meeting is 39 members.
-Anyone with a desire to stop eating compulsively is welcome. – Find a telephone or online meeting now!
+Anyone with a desire to stop eating compulsively is welcome. – Find a telephone, online, or non-real-time meeting now!

 FAQ (Frequently Asked Questions) about Virtual Meetings